Learn how to make effective settlement offers to get out of debt for less than you owe.

 Debt settlement negotiation letter sample

-This is debt settlement letter sample can be used to propose a settlement offer to a creditor or service provider.
+This is a debt settlement letter sample can be used to propose a settlement offer to a creditor or service provider.
 It includes a pay for delete stipulation to re-age the account once the settlement is made.

 Debt settlement counteroffer letter sample

 This debt settlement offer letter sample is designed to make a counteroffer if you receive a settlement offer from a creditor or collector.
-It includes a pay for delete stipulation to re-age the account once the settlement is made.
+It includes a pay-for-delete stipulation to re-age the account once the settlement is made.

 Debt settlement negotiation tips

 - Always correspond by physical mail